-When the IUHPFL began in 1962, the city of Trier offered a home to the first IUHPFL students.
-Within two years Krefeld became the chosen site for German students and has remained a perfect location ever since.
-In 2014, Krefeld and the IUHPFL will celebrate its 50-year anniversary.
+When the IUHPFL began in 1962, the city of Trier, Germany offered a home to the first IUHPFL students.
+Within two years Krefeld became the chosen site for German students and in 2014, Krefeld and the IUHPFL celebrated its 50-year anniversary.

-Since 1964 IUHPFL students travel to Krefeld to spend an unforgettable seven weeks surrounded by all things German.
-Named the greenest city in Germany, not too large nor too small, with the right mix of culture and fun, Krefeld offers an ideal backdrop to young Americans who look to immerse themselves into German life.
-The Krefeld factsheet provides additional information.
-A general factsheet featuring Krefeld and the IUHPFL is also available in German.
+From 1964-2014 IUHPFL students travelled to Krefeld to spend an unforgettable seven weeks surrounded by all things German.
+Named the greenest city in Germany, not too large nor too small, with the right mix of culture and fun, Krefeld offered an ideal backdrop to young Americans who look to immerse themselves into German life.

 “I participated in IUHPFL and stayed in Krefeld, Germany, for the summer of 1993.
 I went on to study German at Indiana University and studied in Hamburg.
 I married a man from Krefeld and lived there for over three years, during which time our two daughters were born.
 We moved to Carmel in 2000.
 I now teach middle school German for Carmel Clay Schools.
 I have also taught at the IUPUI German Saturday School, Carmel Parks, and Athenaeum.
 I have also interpreted and translated for the NCAA and have consulted for Prudential Relocation International.” —Kim (Lyon) Gottschild